-In order to assess the Shire's success of its outcome:-

-The following set of indicators will be measured and reported in the Annual report.

-Indicator Baseline data Target Strategic direction of the State Government Land identified in Directions 2031 and outer growth metropolitan strategy for residential greenfield and infill development Rezone land for residential use Strategic direction of the State Government Industrial Land identified in the Economic Development Lands Strategy for Industrial Development Rezone land for industrial use Landscapes and Streetscapes As outlined in the Local Housing Strategy Provision of street trees to existing and planned urban centres through land use development Lands Sales Indicator Budgeted sales per annum Sales occur within 85% of projections Asset Sustainability Ratio The ratio demonstrates that capital renewal and replacement expenditure exceeds depreciation expense or the consumption of non-current assets.
+the Shire's success of its outcome:- vironment of high quality and maximum utility for the y to enjoy of indicators will be measured and reported in the Baseline data ne current and future. y to enjoy of indicators will be measured and reported in the ne current and future.
+And the second se Decellul data Annual report.
+Separate data Target Land identified in Directions 2031 and outer growth metropolitan strategy for residential greenfield and infill development Rezone land for residential use Industrial Land identified in the Economic Development Lands Strategy for Industrial Development Rezone land for industrial use As outlined in the Local Housing Strategy Provision of street trees to existing and planned urban centre through land use development Budgeted sales per annum Sales occur within 85% of projections The ratio demonstrates that capital renewal and replacement expenditure exceeds depreciation expense or the consumption of non-current assets.
 The preferred benchmark should be greater than 1.
-In 2011/12 the ratio was TBA To be above benchmark annually Asset This ratio highlights the aged condition of a local Consumption Government's physical assets.
-Ratio In 2011/12 the ratio was TBA.
-To be above benchmark annually Asset Renewal Funding Ratio The ratio is a measure of an unfunded gap between planned capital expenditure over the next 10 years with the required capital expenditure over the next 10 years to sustain assets.
-To reduce the gap annually
+In 2011/12 the ratio was TBA To be above benchmark annually This ratio highlights the aged condition of a local Government's physical assets.
+To be above benchmark annually The ratio is a measure of an unfunded gap between planned capital expenditure over the next 10 years with the required capital expenditure over the next 10 years to sustain assets.
+To reduce the gap annually Industrial Land identified in the Economic Development Lands Strategy for Industrial Development As outlined in the Local Housing Strategy Budgeted sales per annum The ratio demonstrates that capital renewal and replacement expenditure exceeds depreciation expense or the consumption of non-current assets.
+The preferred benchmark should be greater than 1.
+In 2011/12 the ratio was TBA This ratio highlights the aged condition of a local Government's physical assets.
+In 2011/12 the ratio was TBA.
+The ratio is a measure of an unfunded gap between planned capital expenditure over the next 10 years with the required capital expenditure over the next 10 years to sustain